MadhavJ0311/Glolife/README.md

 # Glolife

-You can find the like here:
+You can find the link here:
 https://madhavj0311.github.io/Glolife/